choria-io/website/blog/content/post/2020/04/19/april_releases.md

 ## Enhancements

  * Support use selectable SSL Ciphers using `plugin.security.cipher_suites` and `plugin.security.ecc_curves`
- * Add basic Windows pacakges
+ * Add basic Windows packages
  * Support running as a Windows service
  * Support logging to Windows Event log
  * Update to CloudEvents 1.0.0